huggingface/diffusers/docs/source/en/quicktour.md

 <Tip>

 The quicktour is a simplified version of the introductory 🧨 Diffusers [notebook](https://colab.research.google.com/github/huggingface/notebooks/blob/main/diffusers/diffusers_intro.ipynb) to help you get started quickly.
-If you want to learn more about 🧨 Diffusers goal, design philosophy, and additional details about it's core API, check out the notebook!
+If you want to learn more about 🧨 Diffusers' goal, design philosophy, and additional details about its core API, check out the notebook!

 </Tip>